-My research interests are mainly in kinetic theory and related topics.
-In particular, I mainly study the Boltzmann equation or Boltzmann-like equations.
+My research interests are in kinetic theory and related topics.
+Especially, I study the Boltzmann equation or Boltzmann-like equations.
 I have mainly studied these equations by considering discrete velocity models (DVMs), i.e. models where the velocity variable (or a corresponding variable) only takes a finite number of values, for them.
 It is a well-known fact that DVMs can approximate the Boltzmann equation up to any order.
-I have studied existence and uniqueness of boundary layers for DVMs of the Boltzmann equation for single species, binary mixtures (of two vapors or one vapor and one noncondensable gas), multicomponent mixtures, polyatomic molecules (with different internal energies), and chemical reactions, but also discrete versions of the quantum Boltzmann equation (Nordheim-Boltzmann or Uehling-Uhlenbeck equation) and an equation for excitations in a Bose gas interacting with a Bose condensate.
+I have studied existence and uniqueness of boundary layers for DVMs of the Boltzmann equation for single species, binary mixtures (of two vapors or one vapor and one noncondensable gas), multicomponent mixtures, polyatomic molecules (with different internal energies), and chemical reactions, but also discrete versions of the quantum Boltzmann equation (Nordheim-Boltzmann or Uehling-Uhlenbeck equation), including an extension for anyons, and an equation for excitations in a Bose gas interacting with a Bose condensate.
 I have also studied existence and uniqueness of shock profiles for DVMs of the Boltzmann equation for single species, mixtures, polyatomic molecules (with different internal energies), and chemical reactions.

 Niclas was born in 1971 in Lund.
 He got his B.Sc.
 (M.Sc.) in Mathematics at Uppsala University in 1995 (1998) and a diploma as Upper Secondary School Teacher in Mathematics from Stockholm Institute of Education in 1996.